1314888/Equity/dd.md

 Is there analyst coverage?
 - The more then the worse (more efficient)

+What type of company is this?
+	1. Fast Growth
+	2. Big Utility
+	3. Turnaround
+	4. Dividend
+	5. Cyclical
+	6. Hidden Assets

-## 2.4 Shareholder Structure And Management
+# 3 Shareholder Structure And Management
 Is there insider ownership?
 - Possible find out what price they buy at, try to buy lower than them
 - Compare the amount of stock a person buys with his Net Worth and salary